 Person in custody after shots fired on Southern campus during Homecoming

-BATON ROUGE - One person is in custody after shots were fired around Swan Avenue near Southern University's campus, officials told WBRZ.
+BATON ROUGE - One person is in custody after shots were fired around Swan Avenue on Southern University's campus, officials told WBRZ.

 Emergency officials said shots were fired around 5:04 p.m. but no patient was found.
 The Baton Rouge Police Department told WBRZ at least one person is in custody and they are assisting the Southern University Police Department in investigating.